RSGallery2/RSGallery2_Project/Documentation/MyGalleries/MyGalleries.UserManual.md

 #### Image Upload

 ![My Gallery: Image upload ](https://github.com/RSGallery2/RSGallery2_Project/blob/master/Documentation/Images/MyGallery.ImageUpload.png?raw=true)
-On the My galleries page click the Add Image tab.
+On the My Galleries page click the Add Image tab.
 This tab only shows when the user that is logged in has "Create permission" for one or more galleries.

 (1) Select parent gallery